triton-inference-server/server/docs/optimization.rst

 Framework-Specific Optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The inference server has several optimization setting that apply only to subset of the supported model frameworks.
+The inference server has several optimization settings that apply to only a subset of the supported model frameworks.
 These optimization settings are controlled by the model configuration :ref:`optimization policy <section-optimization-policy>`.